La Liga play-offs

 The La Liga play-offs are an annual series of football matches to determine the final promotion places within Segunda División and La Liga.
 In its current format, it involves the four teams that finish directly below the automatic promotion places from Segunda División to the top tier.
 These teams meet in a series of play-off matches to determine the final team that will be promoted.
 Reserve teams are not eligible for promotion.

-The play-offs were first introduced in 1929 and have been staged at the conclusion of every season since.
+The play-offs were first introduced in 1929 and have been staged at the conclusion of every season since, except between 2000 and 2010.
 Until 1999, it consisted in games between teams from both leagues, but when it was reinstated, it only involved four teams from Segunda División.

 Results

 1929

 The first edition of La Liga and Segunda División finished with a promotion/relegation playoff between the champion of Segunda División and the last qualified team of La Liga.
 It was played with a double-leg format and Racing Santander remained in the top tier.